The Party was relentless,

 -”´Ok.
 Do you want me to take the wine?

-For four months that was what I did.
+For two months that was what I did.

 I went there for 3/4 days, it would get too much for me and I would go home.